Foxmaner/TDDD80---Java-Android-project/README.md

 # TDDD80 Projekt

-Project in LIU course TDDD80
+An examination project in the course TDDD80.
+It will be built using Flask and Java (Android studio).